top of page

 Elric stirred and opened one eye.
 Someone had stabbed him.
 He was riding a wild stallion and someone had snuck up and jabbed a lance into his side.
 It was annoying, and it made no sense.

-A campfire gradually registered.
-The horse and lance vanished with the smoke.
+A campfire gradually registered, flickering through the netting of his tent.
+The horse and lance vanished with the smell of smoke.

-He sat up groggily and rubbed his eyes.
+He sat up groggily and crawled out to the campfire.
 “Did ya see anythang?”

 Kiyla shook her head.
 “Stuff’s out there.
 It ain’t botherin’ us.”